rws10/Great_Ideas_show/README.md

 - index:
   - When the comment index is called for an idea, the URL is populated with the attributes of the idea.
       Any large body of an idea will cause an error.
-  - Have it look something like:
-     Author: This Guy
-     Creation Date: This time           Body: This is the body of the comment

-	 Author: Another Guy
-	 Creation Date: Another time        Body: This is the body of another Comment
-  - Allow for deleting a comment.
 - edit:
+  - Have the "Back to List" button take the user back to the comments index
   - Have the body display like the body of the ideas.
-- create:
+- delete:
-  - make it a large text box like in ideas
+  - Have the "Back to List" button take the user back to the comments index